apenella/go-ansible/README.md

 )
 ```

-Once you have defined the `DefaultExecute`, execute the `ansible-playbook` command using the following code:
+Once you have defined the `DefaultExecute`, execute the _Ansible_ command using the following code:

 ```go
 err := exec.Execute(context.Background())